Master of Science in Chemistry

 - At least sixteen (16) credits must be at or above the 500-level in chemistry and related fields.

 - A maximum of one-fourth of the credit hours required for the degree may be transferred from another institution.

-- One (1) credit of Independent Studies, CHEM 997
+- One (1) credit of Special Topics in Chemistry, CHEM 519

 - Six (6) credit hours from one of the three specific major sequences below:

 Course List Code Title Credits Analysis and Applications Select two of the following: 6 Analytical Spectroscopy Electrochemical Methods Chromatography Synthetic Select any two of the following: 6 Advanced Inorganic Chemistry Organometallic Chemistry Advanced Organic Chemistry II Advanced Organic Chemistry III Theory Select two of the following: 6 Materials Chemistry Chemical Thermodynamicsor PHYS 543 Statistical Physicsor CHE 509 Advanced Chemical Engineering Thermodynamics Chemical Dynamics Quantum Mechanics in Chemistryor PHYS 539 Quantum Mechanics